GNOME Web is GNOME software.

 Features and usability

 GNOME Web does allow you to add and manage search engines, that feature is not yet removed.
 Search engines can be added and configured in Firefox).▸ ▸ .
-You have to manually type in the information yourself; you can not simply visit a website with a search-function and add it by right-clicking the URL-bar (chromium) or the search-field (Firefox).
+You have to manually type in the search engines yourself, you can not simply visit a website with a search-function and add it by right-clicking the URL-bar (chromium) or the search-field (

-We suspect that everyone who's computer skills go beyond being able to use the on/off switch will find this browser to be seriously lacking in terms of features.
+Anyone with computer skills beyond what is required to use the on/off switch will find this browser to be seriously lacking in terms of features and functionality.

 GNOME Web on Ubuntu

 The version of GNOME Web on Ubuntu 18.04 LTS is specially bad and the version included in Ubuntu 19.04 is also bad.
 These older versions bare more bugs than the latest versions.
 The GNOME Web browser on Ubuntu 18.04 LTS doesn't even show jpeg2000 images which means a lot more of websites than those who generally don't display correctly on GNOME Web display incorrectly on those Ubuntu verisons.